foomatic/djcontrol/README.md

 - Initialize controller
 - Receive button status
 - Set button LEDs
+- Values of the individual controls have been documented

 Not Working (yet)
 - Identify which particular button is pressed.
-      Currently we receive 64 bytes describing all buttons and dials
+Currently we receive 38 bytes describing all buttons and dials
 - Identify individual LEDs.
 Currently we send 10 bytes of data to control the LEDs, but don't know which bit sets which LED.
 - Interfacing to the rest of the system.